Plastic-Free to Save our Sea

 What if the ocean had more plastic than fish?

-It sounds crazy - but scientists predict it may happen by 2050.
-Plastic is found in almost all of the Earth’s waters - its rivers, lakes, and especially the ocean.
-Over half of all marine mammals and nearly all marine bird are threatened by plastic.
+It sounds crazy – but scientists predict it may happen by 2050.
+Plastic is found in almost all of the Earth’s waters – its rivers, lakes, and especially the ocean, threatening marine animals.

 - Avoid buying single-use plastic whenever possible.